-Option -includeClasses[+] = (class | package) { (class | package) } in the package or a package name followed by "..." to include all classes in the package and in all sub-packages of this package.
+Option -includeClasses[+] = (class | package) { (class | package) }

 The includeClasses option forces the inclusion of the listed classes and packages into the created application.
 The listed classes with all their method, fields and, recursively, inner classes will be included.
 This is useful or even necessary if you use reflection, (de)serialization, or method handles with these classes.